allenli873/Retrace/README.md

 # Retrace
-An app that allows users to catalog their items.
+An app that allows users to catalog their items, and "Retrace" their steps to it.
 Inspired by the Todo app Clear.

 ## Screenshots